web3privacy/hackathon-2025-berlin/hacker-manual.md

 ## 🌀 Philosophy

-*Build for Impact, Not Just Bounties*
+### Build for Impact, Not Just Bounties

-### **Tech-Agnostic Building**: Empowering open innovation

-While most hackathons prioritize short-term wins, we’re here to foster real-world, self-sustaining privacy solutions.
-Projects are judged not just on technical merit, but also on business logic, real-world use cases, and long-term impact—ensuring your work lives on well beyond the event.
+Most hackathons focus on quick wins.
+We're here to support lasting, real-world privacy solutions.
+Projects are evaluated not only for technical excellence, but also for strong business logic, practical use cases, and long-term impact—so your work can thrive far beyond the event itself.

+### Empowering open innovation

 Our tracks are tech-, chain-, and protocol-agnostic.
 No forced stacks.
+No orgs agendas.
-No vendor agendas.
-You’re free to choose the best tools for your vision, without being boxed in by bounty-driven constraints.
+You’re free to choose the best tools for your vision, without being boxed by bounty constraints.

 ### Collaboration over competition